Curriculum Requirements

 BUSI 650 | Business Analytics and Decision Making | 3 |

-Prerequisite: Prerequisite: FINC 601, MRKT 620, QANT 630 This course discusses the integration of data analytics and modeling to support businesses, non-profits, and governments towards gaining insight and strengthening decision-making ability.
-Students will develop predictive and prescriptive capabilities using data mining and simulation techniques through case studies and also use optimization techniques to support decision-making in the presence of uncertainty and a large set of alternatives.
-Focus will be on applying these techniques to different functional areas of business including operations, marketing, finance, and strategic planning.
+Prerequisite: Prerequisite: FINC 601, MRKT 620, QANT 630 This course discusses the integration of business analytics and modeling to support businesses, non-profits, and governments towards gaining insight and strengthening decision-making ability.
+Students will develop descriptive, predictive, and prescriptive analytics capabilities using machine learning and AI-powered tools through case studies to support decision-making in the presence of uncertainty and a large set of alternatives.
+The focus will be on applying these techniques to different functional areas of business, including operations, marketing, finance, and strategic planning.
 Classroom Hours - Laboratory and/or Studio Hours – Course Credits: 3-0-3 |

 ||